Power factor

 (Active power / Apparent power) × 100 (%)

-It indicates the shift of the current waveform relative to the voltage waveform.
-If it leads, it is called a leading power factor; if it lags, it is called a lagging power factor.
-The degree of lag is determined by the proportion of L (inductance) components in the electrical circuit, and the degree of lead is determined by the proportion of C (capacitance) components.
+It indicates the phase difference between the voltage waveform and the current waveform.
+If the current leads, it is called leading power factor; if it lags, it is called lagging power factor.
+The degree of lag is determined by the proportion of L (inductance) components in the electric circuit, and the degree of lead is determined by the proportion of C (capacitance) components.
 If there are no LC components, the power factor becomes 1 (100%).
-In power transmission and distribution circuits, it is necessary to increase the power factor to about 0.8 (80%) to effectively use power lines and reduce losses.
-In order to improve a lagging power factor, a power factor correction capacitor is grounded.
+In power transmission and distribution circuits, it is required to increase the power factor to around 0.8 (80%) for efficient use of electric wires and to reduce losses.
+To improve a lagging power factor, power factor correction capacitors are grounded.